aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

     retrieved                  60  FolderData

 The output should show a overview with some general information about the process.
-Additionally, it will show what its inputs and outputs were and if it was called by another process, or it itself called other processes.
+Additionally, it will show what its inputs and outputs were and if it was called by another process, or if it called other processes itself.
 You can use the PKs shown for the inputs and outputs to get more information about those nodes.

 .. warning::

-    In this case, since the inputs and outputs are not process nodes but data nodes, you should use the command ``verdi node show`` instead.
+    Since the inputs and outputs are ``Data`` nodes, not ``Process`` nodes, use ``verdi node show`` instead.

 .. _aiidagraph: